Second Departure for our Circumnavigation: the WORLD ARC

 A cruise on the Aranui 5 is mostly seen as a 'once in a lifetime experience'.
 Our trip was the first after the long period of the Corona virus confinement.
 It was used by the Aranui management as a test case for starting up the vessel's travel arrangements with the new social distancing rules in force.
 Certainly the people living in the Marquesas and the Tuamotus had been starved of tourist and visitor presence since March 2020, which had hurt their earnings.
 But at the same time, fearful of a repeat of past experiences with the white man infesting and decimating the population, the inhabitants of both archipelagos feared picking up this terrible disease called Covid-19.
 The Aranui management was well aware of this fear and did its utmost, with the full support of the vessel's whole crew, to ensure that the Aranui 5 would not be a source of contamination in any of the places visited.
 Passengers were screened, tested and temperature taken before each visit; face-masks were worn, hands washed and social distancing properly enforced.

 So what's next after August 2020?
 Our intention is to continue with our original plan, which is to sail down to New Zealand in late September or early October.
 It'll be a last moment decision whether we go via Fiji or not...
-Again it's in the hands of the Covid-gods and how the local authorities deal with the crisis!
-Once in New Zealand, we would return to Europe for about 6 weeks around Europe's festive season (and hopefully get back into NZ without too many hassles).
+This will be in the hands of the Covid-gods and how the local authorities deal with the crisis!
+Once in New Zealand, we would like to return to Europe for about 6 weeks around Europe's festive season (and hopefully get back into NZ in 2021 without too many hassles).
 But given the twists and turns of the Covid-19 pandemic, we can only take things as they come and see which of our many plans can be executed...
 Plan B, C, or ....Z (after the infamous plan of Admiral Raeder for the German Navy in the 1930s) - whatever works out!

 This page is now complete - please move on to Circumnavigation Page 10...